Mother’s Day in prison with my baby: I'm learning and I'm growing

 “We know from global research and from local research, it’s consistent that when families are able to maintain those strong relationships it reduces reoffending, it reduces reincarceration, it also reduces intergenerational incarceration.”

-The data also shows the majority of mothers who raise their babies in prison inside the Mothers and Babies units don't re-offend.
+The data also shows the majority of mothers who raise their babies in prison inside the Mothers with Babies units don't re-offend.

 Strengthening relationships with their kids motivates change.